The Shop on Main Street: Plot

 During World War II in a small town in the First Slovak Republic (a client state of Nazi Germany), mild-mannered Slovak carpenter Antonín "Tóno" Brtko is chosen by his brother-in-law, who holds an influential position in the local fascist government, to take over the sewing notions (i.e. haberdasher) shop owned by the elderly Jewish widow Rozália Lautmannová as part of the Aryanization efforts in the country.
 While Brtko is struggling to explain to Lautmannová, who is nearly deaf, oblivious to the outside world, and generally confused, that he is now her supervisor, Imrich Kuchár, Brtko's friend and a Slovak who opposes Aryanization, enters and informs Brtko that the business is unprofitable and Lautmannová relies on donations to make ends meet.
-Kuchár tells Lautmannová that Brtko has come to help her and connects Brtko with the leadership of the Jewish community of the town, who agree to pay him a regular salary to remain the official Aryan controller of the shop, since, if he quits, he might be replaced by someone more militantly fascist or anti-Semitic.
+Kuchár tells Lautmannová that Brtko has come to help her and connects Brtko with the leadership of the Jewish community of the town, who agree to pay him a regular salary to remain the official Aryan controller of the shop, since, if he quits, he might be replaced by someone more militantly fascist or antisemitic.

 Brtko lets Lautmannová continue to run things in her shop, spending most of his time fixing her furniture or ineptly trying to assist her with customers, and the pair begin to develop a close relationship.
 When he hears that the authorities are going to gather the Jewish citizenry of the town and transport them elsewhere en masse, he does not tell Lautmannová and at first considers hiding her, but he starts to question this course of action when the roundup actually begins.
 Drinking steadily, he eventually loses his nerve and attempts to cajole and then force Lautmannová to join her friends in the street.
 She finally recognizes that a pogrom is happening and panics.
 Brtko chases her around inside the shop, but he stops and feels ashamed of himself after he witnesses his other Jewish neighbors actually being carted away.
 Seeing some soldiers heading toward the shop, he throws Lautmannová, who is in a frenzy, into a closet to hide her.
 The soldiers just glance in the window and keep walking.
 When Brtko opens the closet door, he discovers Lautmannová's dead body, (Note: It is not made explicit whether she died from injuries sustained when Brtko threw her into the closet, an adverse health event brought on by the stress of the situation, or a combination of the two.) and, devastated, hangs himself.
 The movie ends with a fantasy sequence in which the now deceased Lautmannová and Brtko run and dance through the town square together.